jacobychow/DH100-GHG-Emissoins/README.md

 ### About Me:
   I'm a rising senior studying environmental sciences with a minor in data science, and I am extremely passionate about sustainability.
-I have no clue what I want to do post graduation, but I know I want to contribute to the trainsition towards renewables.
+I have no clue what I want to do post graduation, but I know I want to contribute to the transition towards renewables.

 ### License